United Nations General Assembly Resolution ES-11/1

 United Nations General Assembly Resolution ES‑11/1 is a resolution of the eleventh emergency special session of the United Nations General Assembly, adopted on 2 March 2022.
 It deplored Russia's invasion of Ukraine and demanded a full withdrawal of Russian forces and a reversal of its decision to recognise the self-declared People's Republics of Donetsk and Luhansk.

-The tenth paragraph of the United Nations General Assembly Resolution of 2 March 2022 confirmed the involvement of Belarus in unlawful use of force against Ukraine.
+The tenth paragraph of the United Nations General Assembly Resolution of 2 March 2022 deplored the involvement of Belarus in the unlawful use of force against Ukraine and urged it to follow its international obligations.

 The resolution was sponsored by 96 countries, and passed with 141 voting in favour, 5 against, and 35 abstentions.

 Background

 An emergency special session is an unscheduled meeting of the United Nations General Assembly to make urgent recommendations on a particular situation relevant for the maintenance of international peace and security in any instance where the Security Council fails to act owing to the veto of a permanent member.

 The mechanism was introduced in 1950 with the Uniting for Peace resolution, which declared that: